Frank Ryan (American football): 1967

 On January 25, 1967, Ryan underwent an operation to repair the remaining effects of his injury.
 The surgery eliminated the pain, but also affected his throwing motion.
 In the 1967 season opener, Ryan's injury woes continued as he sprained both ankles in a 21–14 loss to the Dallas Cowboys.
 Battling through that malady, along with shoulder and knee troubles, Ryan led the team to a 9–5 record to reach the playoffs.
 The season would see Ryan suffering a concussion from a head-to-head collision with Dick Butkus.
-He was knocked out in the second-quarter but came back to throw three touchdown passes in the third quarter to will his team to a 24–0 victory.
-Ryan credits this collision for the cervical disc replacement he underwent after retiring.
+He was knocked out in the second quarter but came back to throw three touchdown passes in the third quarter to will his team to a 24–0 victory.
+Ryan later stated that it was this collision that necessitated the cervical disc replacement he underwent after retiring.

 1968

 Ryan's tenure as the Browns' starting quarterback came to an abrupt end following a 1–2 start to the 1968 season.
 Browns' head coach Blanton Collier replaced Ryan with Bill Nelsen, who went on to lead the team to a division title.
-The official conclusion of Ryan's time with the Browns came on September 9, 1969, when he was released, but new Redskins' coach Vince Lombardi quickly signed Ryan as a backup.
+The official conclusion of Ryan's time with the Browns came on September 9, 1969, when he was released, but new Redskins' coach Vince Lombardi quickly signed Ryan as a backup to future Hall of Fame quarterback Sonny Jurgenson.

+In 2005, the Browns named Ryan a Browns Legend.

 Washington Redskins

-Despite throwing only one pass during the 1969 season, Ryan returned for the last of his 13 years in the NFL in 1970 before officially announcing his retirement on April 13, 1971.
+Despite throwing only one pass during the 1969 season, Ryan returned for the last of his 13 years in the NFL in 1970, playing for coach Bill Austin after Lombardi's death from cancer in September 1970, before officially announcing his retirement on April 13, 1971.
 With his accurate throwing arm, his 14.7 yards per completion still ranks as one of the all-time leaders.